jia-von/timesheet-tracker/README.md

 3. A browser should pop-up after it has completed building and compiling
 4. You may choose to interact with the pages and test it using Postman

-For further information operating this application, kindly refer to the [User Guide](Planning/Testing_Plan#user-guide)
+For further information operating this application, kindly refer to the [User Guide](Planning/Testing_Plan#user-guide).

-## Testing/Instructions
+## Testing Instructions
+Arrange, Act, and Assert testing will be conducted against seed data provided in Code First Migration.
+The mock database and server will be required to execute this planning procedure.
+The testing document is thorough therefore it is written in a separate document, kindly refer to [Testing Plan](Planning/Testing_Plan#testing-plan).

 ## Project Management
 This project was completed using [Kanban](https://en.wikipedia.org/wiki/Kanban) scheduling system and [Trello](https://trello.com/en) application was used to assist our scheduling.
 Here is the link, [Capstone Project](https://trello.com/b/5xoeCihL/capstone-project) to our Kanban board for Input/Output team.